SleepyVibesAlt/Nightfall/Documentation.md

 ## Finishing Your Script and Extras

 ### Adding A Home Tab.
-As Of Beta 4, NIGHTFALL has implemented a Premade Home tab with a information dashboard similar to Sirius and Eclipse Hub.
+As Of Beta 4, NightFall has implemented a Premade Home tab with a information dashboard similar to Sirius and Eclipse Hub.
 ```lua
 Window:CreateHomeTab({
 	SupportedExecutors = {}, -- A Table Of Executors Your Script Supports.
 Add strings of the executor names for each executor.